opentensor/subtensor/CONTRIBUTING.md

    passing for your PR (everything prefixed with "CI"), you should mark your PR as "Ready for Review" and request review from "Nucleus".
 3. Core Nucleus team members will review your PR, possibly requesting changes, and will also add appropriate labels to your PR as shown below.
+Three positive reviews are required.
 4. Once the required passing reviews have been obtained, you are ready to request that your PR be included in the next `devnet` deploy.
 To do this, you should open a companion PR merging your branch into the `devnet-ready` branch.
 You must include a link to the parent PR in the